 ODYSSEUS develops CYCLOPS, an optical communications terminal for microsatellites, based on a payload developed by Paris Observatory which has flown in Space in 2018.

 This compact and integrated module will allow for duplex inter-satellite & space-to-ground communications, while paving the way for long range, energy efficient and high data rate exchange of information, supporting the solar system exploration with small satellites.

 This Laser Communication Terminal development is financed under a contract awarded by the European Space Agency through a Luxembourg Space Agency programme and officially kicked-off in July 2019.

 ODYSSEUS develops ASTRAEUS to provide Autonomous Guidance Navigation & Control capabilities to spacecraft anywhere in the Solar System.

 This technology is representative of ODYSSEUS interest in solutions increasing the autonomy, the level of decision making and the efficiency of small satellites.

-Based on a core technology developed at the National Cheng Kung University, this module includes an efficient, competitive and low consumption single Pulse Plasma Thruster (PPT), which delivers sufficient thrust to extend the duration of a small satellite mission in orbit, or by de-orbiting this satellite when its mission is over, therefore following good practices and guidelines as introduced and promoted by the space industry and international organisations.
+Based on a core technology developed at the National Cheng Kung University, this module includes an efficient, competitive and low consumption single Pulse Plasma Thruster (PPT) which delivers precise attitude control capabilities to the user.

 ODYSSEUS SPACE SA